bfararjeh/nextjs-learning/README.md

 - Testing, building, and deploying site builds with Next.js via Vercel.

-## Conclusions
-Overall, I've come to learn the fundamentals of Next.jss.
-From developing the site to adding extra features such as smooth animations and stylised text/images.
-My goal for the coming weeks is to acquire a domain and have the site publically available.

 # Two Months In
 In about two months, I've taken my fledgling website and turned it into something I can utilise and be proud of.